catthu/Platform17/journal.md

 When a command is inputed, the command dispatcher would pass it through several command layers in the following order
 - Top-level commands: the non-overridable commands of the system (e.g HELP, QUIT, REPORT...)
 - Room-level commands: commands understood by the room the user is in.
 This could be the typical command set for a normal room, or a special room, or a scripted room --- depending on the room
+- Item-level commands: all the items are checked in a specific matching order to see if any of the items supports the command
 - Global commands: commands that are generally applicable regardless of where the user is, e.g. LOOK, SMILE, GIVE object TO person
-- Item-level commands: if none of the above layers yields a match for the command, all the items are checked in a specific matching order to see if any of the items supports the command

 ### The Item Layer